vmpyre/solana-handbook/docs/handbook/chapter4/token-program.md

 ## Wrapping SOL

 SOL can be wrapped and used like a Token Program token when interacting with programs that use the Token Program's interface.
 Accounts that hold wrapped SOL are associated with **Native Mint**.
-Wrapped SOL ATAs have unique behaviors, which you can learn more about [here](https://spl.solana.com/token#wrapping-sol).
+Wrapped SOL token accounts have unique behaviors, which you can learn more about [here](https://spl.solana.com/token#wrapping-sol).